 Depending on the cause that provoked the development of the disease, the following types of bronchiolitis are distinguished:

 • post-infectious.
-Most often diagnosed at an early age.
+It is most often diagnosed at an early age.
 Infection occurs by airborne droplets;

-• inhalation.
-It is found in children who are forced to constantly inhale tobacco smoke;
+• inhalation Found in children who are forced to constantly inhale tobacco smoke;

 • drug.
 May develop after a course of antibiotic therapy;